A Simple Linear Patch Revives Layer-Pruned Large Language Models: Experiments

-\paragraph{Models and Baselines.} We evaluate \textsc{LinearPatch} on various open-sourced LLMs, including LLaMA-2-7B/13B \citep{touvron2023llama}, LLaMA-3-8B \citep{dubey2024llama}, Baichuan-2-7B \citep{yang2023baichuan}, and the DeepSeek-R1-Distill LLMs \citep{deepseekai2025}.
-We mainly compare our methods with state-of-the-art layer-wise pruning approaches with different pruning metrics, including the gradient-base LLM-Pruner~\citep{ma2023llm} and Shortened LLaMA~\citep{kim2024shortened}, perplexity-based SLEB~\citep{song2024sleb}, cosine similarity-based ShortGPT~\citep{men2024shortgpt} and LLM-Streamline~\citep{chen2024compressing}.
-For LLM-Pruner, we use block-wise pruning configuration with C4 calibration set to reproduce all results with the official code.
-For SLEB and Shortened LLaMA, we use the official code or the indices of pruned-layers for reproduction.
-For LLM-Streamline and ShortGPT, we reproduce the methods following the description of the publications. ~\footnote{LLM-Pruner from https://github.com/horseee/LLM-Pruner; SLEB from https://github.com/jiwonsong-dev/SLEB; and Shortened LLaMA from https://github.com/Nota-NetsPresso/shortened-llm.}
+We compare against state-of-the-art layer pruning methods with diverse pruning metrics: gradient-based LLM-Pruner~\citep{ma2023llm}, perplexity-based SLEB~\citep{song2024sleb}, Taylor-based Shortened LLaMA~\citep{kim2024shortened}, and cosine similarity-based ShortGPT~\citep{men2024shortgpt} and LLM-Streamline~\citep{chen2024compressing}.
+For LLM-Pruner, we follow the block-wise pruning setup with the C4 calibration set using the official code.
+For SLEB and Shortened LLaMA, we adopt the official implementation or use the released pruned-layer indices.\footnote{LLM-Pruner: \url{https://github.com/horseee/LLM-Pruner}; SLEB: \url{https://github.com/jiwonsong-dev/SLEB}; Shortened LLaMA: \url{https://github.com/Nota-NetsPresso/shortened-llm}.} For ShortGPT and LLM-Streamline, we reproduce the methods strictly following their published descriptions.s

-\paragraph{Evaluation.} Three benchmarks are used for evaluation: perplexity (PPL), Massive Multitask Language Understanding (MMLU), and commonsense question answering (QA).
-For PPL, we measure language generation on WikiText2 \citep{merity2016pointer}, C4 \citep{raffel2020exploring}, and PTB \citep{marcus-etal-1993-building} datasets.
-For MMLU, we test five-shot performance on MMLU datasets \citep{hendrycks2020measuring}.
-For QA, we assess on 9 commonsense QA tasks and report the average (Avg.) for PPL, weighted average (Weighted Avg.) for MMLU, and both average and retained performance (RP) for QA.
-More details can be found in Appendix \ref{apd-benchmark}.
+\paragraph{Evaluation.} We use three benchmarks for evaluation: perplexity (PPL), Massive Multitask Language Understanding (MMLU), and commonsense question answering (QA).
+For PPL, we evaluate language modeling on WikiText-2 (WIKI-2)~\citep{merity2016pointer}, C4~\citep{raffel2020exploring}, and PTB~\citep{marcus-etal-1993-building}.
+For MMLU, we report five-shot accuracy on the full benchmark~\citep{hendrycks2020measuring}.
+For QA, we evaluate on nine commonsense QA tasks, reporting the average (Avg.), the weighted average (Weighted avg.) for MMLU, and both the average and retained performance (RP) for QA.
+Further details are provided in Appendix~\ref{apd-benchmark}.